Pakhi-v/Data_Structures/README.md

 # DATA STRUCTURES AND ALGORITHMS
-This repository try to cover all the Programs and Algorithms that are based on different topics of Data structures and Algorithms.
+This repository try to cover all the Programs and Algorithms that are based on different topics of Data structure and Algorithm.

 Topics :
 1) Array